 The water body, jetties, and other Lake infrastructure are routinely cleaned and repaired to ensure safe use and function as well as the removal of floating and submerged objects and rubbish.

 The environmental state of the Lake is monitored through physical, chemical, and biological testing of the Lake water.
 These parameters are measured across the Lake and analysed to identify any change and, if required, appropriate management responses are proposed.
 Bacterial and algal levels are monitored weekly during the Summer Recreational Season (the Season) which is mid October to mid April.
 The water is analysed and reported on in accordance with the ACT Guidelines for Recreational Water Quality (ACT Health, 2014).
-The Lake Burley Griffin Water Quality Updates are available here.
+The Lake Burley Griffin Water Quality Updates are available via www.theswimguide.org or through the free Swim Guide App.

 The native fish population in Lake Burley Griffin is enhanced through the regular seeding of fingerlings.
 Species such as Murray Cod and Golden Perch are released on an alternate basis to maintain a mixed recreational fishery.
 The Lake Burley Griffin Fish Survey 2012 can be found here.